 - Whilst water is coming to a simmer, peel skin from onions and remove roots, keeping the onions whole.
 Place a wooden toothpick in either side of the onion to hold them together.

-- Remove the inner hearts of the onions and chop finely.
-In a medium bowl place finely chopped onion hearts, garlic, ham, parsley, breadcrumbs, salt and pepper.
+- Finely chop reserved onion hearts.
+In a medium bowl place finely chopped onion hearts, garlic, ham, parsley, breadcrumbs, salt, and pepper.
 Mix well.

 - Stuff mixture into the onions and don't be scared to pile it high.